 - Control over your data – Meet adheres to the same robust privacy commitments and data protections as the rest of Google Cloud’s enterprise services.
 Learn more

 - Google Cloud (which offers Meet) doesn't use customer data for advertising.
 Google Cloud doesn't sell customer data to third parties.

 - Customer data is encrypted in transport and Meet recordings stored in Google Drive are encrypted at rest by default.

 - Meet doesn't have user attention-tracking features or software.

 - Compliance – our products, including Meet, regularly undergo independent verification of their security, privacy and compliance controls, achieving certifications, attestations of compliance or audit reports against standards around the world.
 Our global list of certifications and attestations can be found here.

 - Transparency – We follow a rigid process for responding to any government requests for customer data and we disclose information about the number and type of requests we receive from governments via our Google Transparency Report.
 Learn more

 - Automated network and system logs analysis – automated analysis of network traffic and system access helps identify suspicious, abusive or unauthorised activity, and are escalated to Google’s security staff.

 - Testing – Google’s security team actively scans for security threats using penetration tests, quality assurance (QA) measures, intrusion detection and software security reviews.

 - Internal code reviews – Source code review discovers hidden vulnerabilities, design flaws and verifies if key security controls are implemented.

 - Google’s vulnerability reward programme – Potential technical vulnerabilities in Google-owned browser extensions, mobile and web applications that might affect the confidentiality or integrity of user data are sometimes reported by external security researchers.

 - Product-specific tooling and processes – automated tooling is employed wherever possible to enhance Google’s ability to detect incidents at the product level.

 - Usage Anomaly Detection – Google employs many layers of machine learning systems to differentiate between safe and anomalous user activity across browsers, devices, application logins and other usage events.

-- Data center and/or workplace services security alerts – Security alerts in data centers scan for incidents that might affect the company’s infrastructure.
+- Data centre and/or workplace services security alerts – Security alerts in data centers scan for incidents that might affect the company’s infrastructure.